 DAG File Processing¶

-The Airflow Scheduler is responsible for turning the Python files contained in the DAGs folder into DAG objects that contain tasks to be scheduled.
+You can have the Airflow Scheduler be responsible for starting the process that turns the Python files contained in the DAGs folder into DAG objects that contain tasks to be scheduled.

 Triggering DAG with Future Date¶